 Now, as the years went on, we remained as close as we could.
 We grew up in different towns and ended up going to different school districts.
 Now most people might have let this friendship eventually fade away, but not me and Taylor.
 Birthday parties, play dates, and traditions kept it strong.
 We went to each other's school plays and New Year's Eve became a tradition that we kept alive well into our twenties.
 Just because you don't text or call everyday doesn't mean the love changes.
 I know I always have Taylor and her family as my constant support system.
 I remember driving over to hang out while in high school, and during breaks while I was in college.
 Taylor and her family eventually moved to Florida a few years ago and I myself moved to live in New Jersey.
 I remember going out for dinner and a few drinks to celebrate her before she left.
 We had a great time, and again, most people would have let the friendship fade away.
 But not Taylor and I. We kept in contact and supported each other as we started our careers, her in Disney and myself trying to start an acting career in NYC.
 She supported my efforts and I did the same for her.
 If she asked me to do something to help her, I would drop everything to do it, which is what I'm doing now.
 She came and visited me in NJ and NYC, and I saw her a few times in Florida as well.
 When the Corona Virus hit, I found myself living back with my parents in Florida.
 When I made the difficult decision to leave my life in New Jersey to be safe in Florida with my parents, I called Taylor and her mom.
 They convinced me that it was the best decision to make right now.
 Three months in, I can say they were right.
 They helped calm me down and think about the future, not just the present.
 I will always love and thank them for that.

 When Taylor told me she wanted to adopt, I was excited for her and think it would be a wonderful idea.
 Taylor, in my mind, is the definition of family and love.
 Her family is still there to help and instill the same ideas and support that I received 26 years ago.
 I couldn't imagine a better person to be a mother than her.
 I can't wait for her dreams to come true because nobody is more capable and deserves it more.
 I did my best to explain what Taylor means to me, and anyone reading this hopefully got an idea of who Taylor is.
 But like I mentioned, this is only the tip of the iceberg.
 She will be the best mom and I am so proud of her.
-She is my family and I support her in her want to grow the family even more." -- best (and oldest) friend, Ryan
+She is my family and I support her in her want to grow the family even more." -- best friend since infancy, Ryan